 ❔Commonly asked questions

-If your vegan applesauce pancakes turned out to be dense and chewy, first check if your baking powder is still good to use.
+If your vegan applesauce pancakes turned out to be dense and chewy, check if your baking powder is still good to use.
 Place a small amount of baking powder into some hot water.
 Bubbles should start to form immediately.
 If not, it is time to purchase a new one!

 📖 Recipe

-Fluffy Vegan Applesauce Oatmeal Pancakes
+Vegan Applesauce Pancakes

 Ingredients